entelognathus/galeaspid-phylogeny/galeaspid character list.md

 > - This is a character added by Chen et al. (in prep.).
 This character defines the shared state in the 'eugaleaspid cluster'.
 In *Yongdongaspis* and *Sinogaleaspis*, the connection between two canals forms a twisted line.

-69. Orientation of post-branchial wall:(0) horizontal； (1) oblique.
+69. Orientation of septum between branchial region and post-branchial wall: (0) horizontal； (1) oblique.
 > - This is a character added by Lin et al. (in prep.).
 This character defines the orientation of post-branchial wall.

 70. Post-branchial division of the headshield posterior to the post-branchial wall:(0) present; (1) absent.